The Waking Sun

-As an expression of our group’s mission, we seek to share music with people on Maui.
-This week-long engagement in August 2018 will facilitate cultural exchange locally between Cornell and Maui, and more broadly between the American Northeast and the Hawaiian Islands.
+As an expression of our group’s mission, we sought to share music with people on Maui.
+This week-long engagement in August 2018 facilitated cultural exchange locally between Cornell and Maui, and more broadly between the American Northeast and the Hawaiian Islands.

-The Cornell University Chamber Singers, in collaboration with visiting artists Variant 6, present Re-Formation: a celebration of music as a catalyst for social change in honor of the 500th anniversary of Martin Luther's Ninety-Five Theses.
-Featured works include Dieterich Buxtehude’s Membra Jesu Nostri (1680), and Pulitzer Prize-winner Caroline Shaw’s “To the Hands” (2016), whose response to Buxtehude’s work questions moral responsibility in modern society.
+The Cornell University Chamber Singers, in collaboration with visiting artists Variant 6, presented Re-Formation: a celebration of music as a catalyst for social change in honor of the 500th anniversary of Martin Luther's Ninety-Five Theses.
+Featured works included Dieterich Buxtehude’s Membra Jesu Nostri (1680), and Pulitzer Prize-winner Caroline Shaw’s “To the Hands” (2016), whose response to Buxtehude’s work questions moral responsibility in modern society.

 Grace Episcopal Church Elmira